 There isn’t just one model for how data centres are used to deliver IT services.
 The main ones include:

-- Cloud services: Arguably the most well-known use of data centres, cloud services can be further broken down into categories including ‘Software-as-a-Service’ (SaaS), or the delivery of applications and digital tools via a subscription service (e.g. Microsoft Office 365, G-Suite), and ‘Infrastructure-as-a-Service’ (IaaS), which provides server resources in a highly flexible, highly scalable virtualised form.
+- Cloud services: Arguably the most well-known use of data centres, cloud services can be further broken down into categories including ‘Software-as-a-Service’ (SaaS), or the delivery of applications and digital tools via a subscription service (e.g. Microsoft 365, G-Suite), and ‘Infrastructure-as-a-Service’ (IaaS), which provides server resources in a highly flexible, highly scalable virtualised form.

 - Colocation: Companies hire space to have their own server hardware hosted in a data centre, effectively outsourcing technical support and management of their assets.